digiltd/oh-rtd-test/Tinkerforge-Binding.md

 The TinkerForge binding bundle is available as a separate (optional) download.
 For installation of the binding, please see Wiki page [[Bindings]].

+## SNAPSHOT Releases
+There is ongoing development on the binding for openHAB 1.5.
+A lot of new devices are supported with the snapshot releases.
+Snapshots are downloadable from the CI and will work with the openHAB 1.4 runtime.
+Preliminary documentation is available from [here](https://github.com/theoweiss/openhab/wiki/Changes-1.5).
+You are encouraged to report bugs related to snapshot release.

 ## Upgrading from 1.3
 - LCDBacklight now is a sub device of LCD20x4 Bricklet (items file has to be changed)
 - LCD20x4Button now posts an update not a command anymore (rules has to be changed)